 Pickleball is played on a badminton-sized court with the net lowered to 34 inches at the center.
 Similar to tennis, players use a perforated plastic ball (like a whiffle ball) and wood or composite paddles.
 It is easy for beginners to learn, but can develop into a fast-paced, competitive game for experienced players.

-Indoor Pickleball is included in GRC memberships.
 Three courts are marked in Gym 2 for play, and paddles/balls are available to borrow.
+Indoor Pickleball is included in Georgetown Recreation Center memberships.
 Without a facility membership, purchase of a Daily Visit ($5 / person) is required.